liuyipei/pdf-tokens/README.md

 2. **Extract**
    - Main reads PDF bytes into `Uint8Array`, calls `pdfjs.getDocument({ data, worker: false, useSystemFonts: true, disableAutoFetch: true, nativeImageDecoding: false })`.
    - Iterates pages sequentially, emitting progress after each `getPage` and `getTextContent`.
-   - For each page, loads it into a hidden `BrowserView` (or uses `page.render` into canvas via `node-canvas` if we prefer headless) and calls `capturePage` to generate PNG buffers.
+   - For each page, loads it into a hidden `BrowserView` and calls `capturePage` to generate PNG buffers.
 3. **Display**
    - Renderer receives text snippets and base64-encoded PNGs, showing thumbnails and text preview with timing metadata.